wolfgangasdf/gmail-attachment-remover/README.md

 * Before removing an attachment, a local full backup of the raw email is saved.
 But you should save your important attachments manually before!
 * The removed attachment is replaced by a text-file attachment containing the original attachment filename and size.

+2021: Finally, someone has made a more complete app with a very similar design, I haven't tested or checked it but it looks nice: https://github.com/ilovefreesw/unattach

 ## Tutorial